BrC-Habeda/data-analysis/README.md

-# A new way of looking at data and statistics.
+# A new way of looking at statistics.